Inflationary pay rises fall short: 81% of professionals seeking a new job

 The Robert Walters Salary Survey reveals that on average a professional can secure a 10-15% pay increase for the same job role in a different company – with this increasing to as much as 20% for in-demand roles or scarce talent.

-Martin Fox, Managing Director of Robert Walters Canada comments:
+Sean Puddle, Managing Director of Robert Walters North America comments:

 “Our internal data and research show that professionals who switch organizations often experience a substantial salary increase.
 For instance, in 2023, finance & operations professionals saw an average salary rise of 18.5% when moving to new companies.